 Follow God’s example, therefore, as dearly loved children and walk in the way of love- Ephesians 5:1 NIV

-There is simply no subject that has been more thoroughly discussed or more hotly debated in the church today than the subject of love.
-My personal library contains at least a dozen volumes on the subject and hardly a day goes by when I do not come across an article or blogpost encouraging (sometimes even shaming) church people into behaving in more loving ways.
+There is no subject more thoroughly discussed or hotly debated in the church today than the subject of love.
+My personal library contains at least a dozen volumes on the subject.
+Hardly a day goes by when I do not come across an article or blogpost encouraging sometimes even shaming Christians into behaving in more loving ways.

-That being said, it could easily be argued that the Church is failing epically at this very basic and fundamental task (Matthew 22:36-40).
-The comments section of articles pertaining to hot-button issues (abortion, homosexuality, the death penalty, immigration) reveal that most people view church people as a horde of angry, hard-hearted, insensitive meanies.
+That being said, it could easily be argued that the Church is failing at this very basic and fundamental task (Matthew 22:36-40).
+The comments section of articles pertaining to hot-button issues (abortion, homosexuality, the death penalty, immigration) reveal that most people view Christians as a horde of angry, hard-hearted, insensitive meanies.

-Christians clearly have an optics problem when it comes to the subject of love.
+Christians have an optics problem when it comes to the subject of love.

-This problem has created angst in the hearts of most Christians and with good reason.
-It is simply impossible for those inside the church to convince those outside the church that God loves them if they do not first believe that Christians love them.
-Unless people believe that God loves them they will reject God; and willfully rejecting God’s love never ends well for anyone (Matthew 25:46, Romans 2:5-11, Hebrews 2:1-3, Revelation 20:11-15).
+This bothers most Christians and for good reason.
+It is impossible for those inside the church to convince those outside the church that God loves them if they do not first believe that we love them.
+Unless people believe that God loves them they will reject God.
+Willfully rejecting God’s love never has a happy ending (Matthew 25:46, Romans 2:5-11, Hebrews 2:1-3, Revelation 20:11-15).

-Our current optics problem came about as a result of some missteps on the part of Christians.
-Most of those missteps are not a result of deliberate mean-spiritedness; just a sad combination of obliviousness, biblical ignorance and misplaced zeal (Romans 10:2).
+Our optics problem came about as a result of some mistakes on the part of Christians.
+Most of those mistakes were not a result of deliberate mean-spiritedness; just a sad combination of obliviousness, biblical ignorance and misplaced zeal (Romans 10:2).
 There are five mistakes Christians make that the cause the world to see us as fundamentally unloving: